 A template is a pre-built design for a website and is an excellent way for you to build a web presence on a tight budget.
 While templates lack the finesse of a custom design, they work well for most small businesses.
 You can download it on your website, and almost instantly make it great looking.
-(Of course, you might have some things to set up and configure, but the style comes instantly!)
+Of course, you might have some things to set up and configure, but the style comes immediately!

-Unfortunately, scammers can use templates and pass them off as a custom built design.
+Unfortunately, scammers can use templates and pass them off as a custom-built design.
 They buy a template for around $10 to $200, install it on your website, then charge you thousands for work they didn’t do.

 The Best Way to Catch the Template Scammers